-OBJECT FUSION In a next section attention is paid to fused extraction of vehicle features.
-Fusion focussed on the combination of the above described results with results from a SAR based detection (developed in the same project) and results of change detection from multi-temporal optical imagery.
+Figure 8: Vehicle classification (cars and trucks) with attribute table 3.3.2 Multiple images The object extraction result can be improved by using multiple images, both from one sensor (multi-temporal) and from different sensors (multi-sensor).
+In a next section attention is paid to fused extraction of vehicle features.
 Three sources of feature information are distinguished.
-Optical multi-temporal images, optical third party change detection results (obtained with Leica Erdas DeltaCue software) and SAR change detection results obtained from the TNO SAR change detection module.
-Method In Figure 6, an overview is given of the object fusion process.
+Optical multi-temporal images, optical third party change detection results (obtained with Leica Erdas DeltaCue software) and SAR change detection results obtained from the TNO SAR change detection module (Oostdijk et al., 2007).
+In Figure 9, an overview is given of the object fusion process.